docker-archive/deploykit/examples/flavor/kubernetes/README.md

 ### Building & Running -- An Example

-There are scripts in this directory to illustrate how to start up the InfraKit plugin ensemble and examples for creating a Docker swarm via vagrant.
+There are scripts in this directory to illustrate how to start up the InfraKit plugin ensemble and examples for creating a kubernetes via vagrant.

 Building the binaries - do this from the top level project directory:
 ```shell